Sarang-Patel/Fault-Tolerant-Distributed-Key-Value-Store/README.md

 -   If instances do not start, confirm the run configuration arguments and that ports are not already in use.
 -   Check the log files (configured in `LoggerPackage`) for component-level failure messages.

-## Next Steps / Improvements

--   Add a script to start multiple servers with predefined ports for easier local testing.
--   Provide unit and integration tests to validate Paxos behavior under different failure scenarios.

 ---